10 day Japan Itinerary for First Timers + Map

 Discover more NEW and Traditional things to do in Tokyo.

-Full Day tours from Tokyo:
+Full Day tours ideas from Tokyo:

 Getting to Kyoto or Osaka from Tokyo